 We’ve highlighted the fact that you can’t send customers texts without their permission.
-In this section, we’ll overview different sign-up or opt-in methods as well as everything required from you to ensure the process is as legal and smooth as butter—nay, margarine.
+In this section, we’ll provide an overview of different sign-up or opt-in methodologies you might use to obtain their express written consent.

 Once you’ve picked a number for your business or organization, it’s a good idea to create keywords.
 A keyword is a word or phrase that people can text to your number in order to sign up for your messages.
-If someone texts in a keyword, this counts as express consent.
+If someone texts in a keyword, this counts as express consent as long as the advertisement contains the required opt-in terms.

 [Watch: How to Set Up a Keyword]

-To finalize the opt-in process, new contacts must get an immediate reply that includes: your business/program name, STOP instructions, HELP instructions, frequency of messages, and finally the phrase “Msg&Data rates may apply.”
-At SimpleTexting, we set up this message for you.
-All you have to do is adjust how many messages you plan to send per month a.k.a the frequency.
-We’ll take care of sending it out when someone signs up.
+To finalize the opt-in process, the CTIA’s guidelines require that new contacts must get an immediate reply that includes: your business/program name, STOP instructions, HELP instructions, frequency of messages, and finally the phrase “Msg&Data rates may apply.”
+At SimpleTexting, we set up this CTIA-compliance template message for you.
+All you have to do is adjust how many messages you plan to send per month a.k.a the frequency, and your message will be sent when your customers opt-in to your campaign.

 Mobile Sign-Up Widget

-However, if you decide to add a phone number field to an existing form, be sure to have a box that users must check to opt-in for messages.
+However, if you decide to add a phone number field to an existing form, a) make sure the opt-in language is TCPA compliant and b) be sure to have a box that users must check to opt-in for messages.
 This checkbox cannot be pre-checked.

 We get it.
 Some people like to keep it old school.
 You can absolutely use a paper form to collect phone numbers and get express consent.
-Just like with a web form, your paper form should have a checkbox that people need to tick off to sign up for messages.
-Never send a message to someone who hasn’t clearly checked the box, and always store your completed forms in a safe place for reference.
+Just like with a web form, your paper form should at the very least have a checkbox that people need to tick off to sign up for messages; however, a written signature or even space to initial would be preferred.
+Never send a message to someone who hasn’t given express consent to be messaged via signature, initial, or clearly checked box, and always store your completed forms in a safe place for reference.

 💡 Key Takeaways: